ranjith1882/gitWorkFlow/workflow_defenetion.md

+1. This is a feature branch which is created for developer who are working on paymen feature and which planned for June
-1. This is Dev branch
+2. This branch will merge to Dev branch once May release done.
-2. All Devlopers who are working for current relase should push or raise Pull request to this branch
-3. Should merge hotfixes to this branch.
-4. At the time of release will create a release branch from this and release changes to production from release branch